Bernville, Pennsylvania

-Bernville (Pennsylvania Dutch: Bannwill) is a borough in Berks County, Pennsylvania.
-The population was 955 at the 2010 census.
+Bernville (Pennsylvania Dutch: Bannwill) is a borough in Berks County, Pennsylvania, United States.
+The population was 905 at the 2020 census.
 Bernville is bordered by Penn Township to the north, east, and south and by Jefferson Township to the west.
+The borough would have been a county seat of a small county allegedly with borders going as far west as Myerstown and as north as Meckville.
+Although no official source states it, it's said the county name would have been Tulpehocken County.

 History

 Before European settlers arrived in the Tulpehocken Creek valley, the area was inhabited by the Lenape people.
 In 1723, thirty-three Palatine families from Schoharie, New York, moved to the confluences of the Tulpehocken and Northkill Creeks.
 By 1735, a saw and grist mill was located three and a half miles up the Tulpehocken river from Bernville.

 In 1737, Stephanus Umbenhauer immigrated from Bern, Switzerland, and purchased 220 acre from Thomas Penn.
 In 1819, Stephanus' grandson, Johann Thomas Umbenhauer, set aside 46 acre to be divided into 62 lots.
 On 24 August 1819, Peter Bennethum bought the first six lots.
 In January 1820, the town was named Bernville after Stephanus' birthplace.
 The first house was built by Philip Filbert in 1820.
 In 1828, the Union Canal was completed, connecting the Susquehanna and Schuylkill rivers.
 Union Canal guard lock #36 and Lock #36 with a lift of 5.0 ft is located at the southwest corner of Bernville, near where Northkill Creek empties into Tulpehocken Creek.
 An historic marker on Route 183 states: "The canal, at this point, followed the north bank of the Tulpehocken.
 A dam, two locks, and a mule bridge made it possible for boats to cross Northkill Creek.
 Nearby were grist mills, a lime kiln, and a tannery."
 Due to the proximity of the Bernville Locks and the town's location on the canal, Bernville was a primary and prospering canal port.

 In 1851, the village of Bernville, discontented with Penn Township's road maintenance and community services, incorporated as a borough.
 The borough included the original 62 lots, most of which measured 60 by 260 ft.
 In 1884, the Union Canal closed.
 With no canal or railroad access, Bernville withered.
 In 1950, Bernville Borough annexed property from Penn Township at both ends of Main Street.